ChinoUkaegbu/IntrotoIM/February16/README.md

-# Generative Text Assignment - *Call It What You Want*
+# Data Visualization Assignment - *Call It What You Want*

 ## Chinonyerem Ukaegbu